lockdrop/cdk-serverless-cognito-fido2-webauthn/README.md

 ### Additional notes and limitations

 - You can register multiple authenticators by hitting the register button again.
-- Due to implementation and limitations of Amazon Cognito customer user fields lengths only 2 authenticators can be registered to a given email address at a time.
+- Due to implementation and limitations of Amazon Cognito custom user fields lengths only 2 authenticators can be registered to a given email address at a time.